prof-rossetti/nyu-info-2335-201905/notes/info-systems/processes.md

 ## Process Re-engineering

-After learning more about the process, analysts are able to identify ways to simplify or re-engineer it.
+After learning more about the process, analysts are able to identify "pain points", or areas in need of improvement.
+And they can identify ways to simplify or re-engineer the process.

 Example "Current State" Process Diagram: